raddanesh/Kata01/README.md

 ![strategy](https://user-images.githubusercontent.com/9795243/53692109-0bb29e00-3d3f-11e9-864f-249443371866.png)

-Observe that PricingStrategy classes implement IPricingStrategy interface with a polymorphic GetTotal method.
+Observe that PricingStrategy classes implement <i>IPricingStrategy</i> interface with a polymorphic GetTotal method.
 In this method, we pass OrderItem object as a parameter, so that strategy object can calculate regular price (pre-discount) and volume discount based on the number of items.

 Let's have a look at sequence diagram: